 Special Course Fee Requests must be approved by each indicated office before the new fee can be established.

 The requester routes the form to the chair and dean for approval.
-The form is then sent to the Budget Office.
-The Budget Office submits the request to the Fee Committee.
+The form is then sent to the Provost's Office.
+The Provost's Office submits the request to the Fee Committee.

 APPROVAL OR DENIAL